bhavdeep98/DQI_Released/README.md

 **Repository Structure**:\
 **AFLite Implementation Python Notebook**: Our implementation of AFLite mentioned in Winogrande paper.\
-**RAFLite**: Proposed Adversarial Filtering Algorithm implementation\
+**RAFLite**: Proposed Adversarial Filtering Algorithm implementation.\
-**Viz**: UI work to incorporate DQI for providing feedback to data creators\
+**Viz**: UI work to incorporate DQI for providing feedback to data creators.\
-**Papers**: List of papers read for identifying paramters along with their summaries in the excel sheet\
+**Papers**: List of papers read for identifying paramters along with their summaries in the excel sheet.\
-**Pre Analysis Images**: Plots showing quality of various datasets we consider
+**Pre Analysis Images**: Plots showing quality of various datasets we consider.